yzh119/segtree-transformer-v0/README.md

 # segtree-transformer-v0
 This repo contains code and configs of [SegTree Transformer: Iterative Refinement of Hierarchical Features](https://rlgm.github.io/papers/67.pdf) (ICLR-RLGM 2019).

+SegTree Transformer incorporates a latent Segment Tree structure to transformer model, the time/space complexity of SegTree Transformer per layer is O(d * n log n), where d refers to the hidden size and n refers to the sequence length.

+The model is implemented in *Deep Graph Library(DGL)* with PyTorch as backend.

 # Requirements
 - Python 3.6+
 - PyTorch 1.0+